getsentry/sentry-migr8/README.md

 });
 ```

+### Remove deprecated packaes

+Removes deprecated packages (`@sentry/hub`, `@sentry/tracing` and `@sentry/replay`) from your application.
+These are not
+needed anymore, and their exports can just be imported from your main SDK package instead.

 ### Update SDK to latest version

-Updates your used SDK to the latest version, and removes unecessary dependencies (e.g. `@sentry/hub` etc.).
+Updates your used SDK to the latest version, and ensures all packages have the same version.